Winter is coming. Here in Wisconsin, we definitely got a taste of winter in the past week or so with chilly temperatures and even a bit of snow.

 Don’t be afraid to take the occasional day off or use indoor options (the treadmill of course being the most convenient for most of us).
 It’s not the end of the world and it’s far better than getting hit by an out of control car.

 So get out there and run this winter!
-I’ve been running through the Wisconsin winter for over 20 years now and have survived to tell my story.
+I’ve been running through the Wisconsin winter for almost 30 years now and have survived to tell my story.
 If you just take a few precautions and give it a try, you might decide you like winter running as much as I do.

 Note: This is my annual winter running post, updated and resurfaced every November.
 If you have read it before, I hope the updates and reminders have been helpful.